gatsbyjs/gatsby/packages/gatsby-plugin-offline/README.md

 ]
 ```

+In version 3, Workbox is also upgraded to version 4 so you may need to update your `workboxConfig` if any of those changes apply to you.
+Please see the [docs on Google Developers](https://developers.google.com/web/tools/workbox/guides/migrations/migrate-from-v3) for more information.

 ## Overriding Workbox configuration

 When adding this plugin to your `gatsby-config.js`, you can use the option `workboxConfig` to override the default Workbox config.
 To see the full list of options, see [this article on Google Developers](https://developers.google.com/web/tools/workbox/modules/workbox-build#full_generatesw_config).